 By Friday night we could finally break out the primer and paint.
 We just primed the areas that were raw drywall, then we painted the whole thing in Simply White (same color as the trim) in a flat finish.
 As is our usual MO, Sherry did all the cutting in around the crown molding, and I was the resident roller man.

 The difference of the painted ceiling is somewhat subtle in pictures, but in real life it makes the whole room look a lot fresher (the glossy white painted crown next to the old yellowed ceiling was no bueno in person, so we’re glad that’s gone for good).
 Oh and the two larger fixtures are sporting different colored cords at the moment, but we might spray the white one ORB like we did with this pendant in our previous kitchen if it bothers us after we paint the cabinets.
 We generally like an oil-rubbed-bronze cord for some visual contrast, but in this case we appreciate how the white one becomes kind of invisible over the dining area, so we’ll have to keep you posted if we alter anything as the room comes together more.

 It’s nice to have three more items checked off the list, but it means we’re dangerously close to the task that we’re simultaneously psyched about and dreading: painting the cabinets.
-But man oh man, what a difference that will make (especially when they look up close).
+But man oh man, what a difference that will make (especially when they look like this up close).

 Remove wallpaper Move fridge cabinet forward Remove upper cabinets on window wall to prep for open shelves Reinstall crown molding(you can read about how we did those first four things here) Prime & paint the pantry and the door to the garage Prime & paint the trim, crown molding, & baseboards Prime & paint the paneling(you can read about how we did those last three things here) Prime and paint the walls Remove the existing microwave (craigslist it?) and get a countertop one we can eventually install in the pantry(here‘s the post on those last two bullets)